-Go to VPN > IPSEC > Dial-up Monitor.
+Go to VPN > IPSEC > Dial-up Monitor .

-The Local IP column is always set to 0.0.0.0/0.0.0.0.
+All of the active dial-up tunnels are listed.
+The following information is included for each tunnel: The Local IP column is always set to 0.0.0.0/0.0.0.0.

-The Local Gateway column displays the IP address of the DFL external interface.
+The Local Gateway column displays the IP address of the DFL-1000 external interface.